 Directions:

 Rinse your beans thoroughly and place in your crock pot.
 Do not turn on the crock pot.
-Pour in the chicken stock and water.
+Pour in the stock and water.
 Let soak overnight or for at least 12 hours.
 The beans should look considerably plumper and ever so slightly more pliable.

 Turn the crock pot on to its lowest setting.
 From here you can either let the beans cook for a few hours, or put in your onion, garlic, chipotle peppers in adobo sauce, and spices straight away.
 Let cook for several hours.